-Should you lease or own your fleet vehicles?
+Should you lease or buy your fleet vehicles?

 For the vast majority of companies, cash flow implications should be the biggest reason behind the decision to either lease or own assets.
-Leasing is the answer for most fleets with 25 or more vehicles, primarily because of the capital conservation benefits it offers.
-Ownership is an attractive option for companies with access to excess capital, or during times when high interest rates would make leasing economically prohibitive.
+Leasing is the financing option for most fleets with 25 or more vehicles, primarily because of the capital conservation benefits it offers.
+Fleet ownership is an attractive financing option for companies with access to excess capital, or during times when high-interest rates would make leasing economically prohibitive.

 For fleet managers, whether to lease or own can seem like a difficult decision.
 There's only one simple answer to this question: It depends on your company and its fleet goals.

 Recently the Financial Accounting Standards Board (FASB) announced new lease accounting standards going into effect in two years for public companies.
 Under the new rules, businesses that lease vehicles will be required to include the leases on their balance sheets but won't have the leases counted as debt.